arvenjadeaguilar/cellagri-cms/src/pages/blog/2018-08-30-the-scientists-making-the-future-of-food.md

 I started looking at the field of tissue engineering in order to create alternatives to animal experimentation (e.g., toxicology models using in vitro human tissues).
 While I was looking at tissue engineering, I think I just typed in the right google combination to make cellular agriculture related things pop up and I discovered Modern Meadow, which at the time was focused on making meat before they pivoted to leather.

 This is where I first learned about the concept of cultured meat.
 I thought it was so novel, exciting and impactful.
 I decided I was going to get involved somehow and from there I found New Harvest online and volunteered to do some fundraising and social media work for them.

 **2. Now you’re doing your PhD at Tufts with Dr. Kaplan.
 Could you summarize what research you’re doing there?**

 David Kaplan’s lab is a biomaterials-focused lab for tissue engineering and regenerative medicine.
 Many people in his lab use silk and think about how we can transform silk into different formats, like sponges, films, hydrogels and fibers, and how we could use those materials for biomedical applications.

 My team and I are working on food applications of biotechnology.
 How we could use biomaterials to produce food?
 I’m working with a dietary fiber called _chitosan_, which can be obtained as a byproduct from the seafood industry, so you can find it on crab exoskeletons and crustaceans, but you can also source it from mushrooms.
 A lot of people have used crustacean chitosan to make different materials for the medical field.
 I wanted to use something _free from animal products_, so I’m using mushroom-based chitosan to make similar scaffolds and apply those for the growth of muscle cells.

+> > _"I think I just typed in the right google combination to make cellular agriculture related things pop up"_

 I take chitosan, which is just a powder, and I make it into different types of films and sponges.
 Then I grow muscle cells on the scaffolds to try to form a 3D muscle fascicle (so that we could generate a whole cut of meat rather than ground meat) that is using this structure as a basis for guiding growth.